2.11 Acquisition or Probable Acquisition of a Foreign Acquiree

 than those otherwise required by this standard, the more current interim

 financial information must be included in the document.”
-We understand that
+As indicated by

 The examples below